 Oneida Community Legacy: Oneida Ltd. Project

-How did you get your (first) job at OL
+• How did you get your (first) job at Oneida Ltd.?

-Did your job responsibilities change over the time you worked for OL?
+• Did your job responsibilities change over the time you worked for Oneida Ltd.?

-Former employees interested in volunteering to participate in the project should first complete the combined Volunteer and Consent online form.
+Those interested in volunteering to participate in the project should first submit the Online Volunteer Form or download the PDF version if you prefer Volunteer and Consent Form

 When completed forms are received, a project volunteer will call to verify information on the forms and to set up a time for a recording session.
-Volunteers from the OCMH museum will conduct the recording sessions either by Zoom or in person with a socially distanced set-up with an audio recorder at the Mansion House.
-One hour will be allotted for the session with the option to schedule additional time if necessary.
+Volunteers from OCMH will conduct the recording sessions either by Zoom or in person with an audio recorder at the Mansion House.
+90 minutes will be allotted for the session with the option to schedule additional time if necessary.

 I was happy to participate in the OL History project since I felt Oneida Ltd. was a unique company that cared for their employees as much, if not more, as running a business….They didn't want to just provide a working place for their employees, they wanted to build a comfortable community that improved the well-being of all.